Kamran-Afzali/Kamran-Afzali.github.io/_posts/robust_regression.md

 probabilities to extreme values), and the required computations.
 The latter follows from the scale mixture representation of the Student that leads to a normal conditional distribution for Y given β, σ and a latent variable, which in turn allows a straightforward implementation of the Gibbs sampler

-Motivation

-Like OLS, Bayesian linear regression with normally distributed errors is sensitive to outliers.
-This is because the normal distribution has narrow tail probabilities, with approximately 99.8% of the probability within three standard deviations.

-Robust regression refers to regression methods which are less sensitive to outliers.
-Bayesian robust regression uses distributions with wider tails than the normal instead of the normal.
-This plots the normal, Double Exponential (Laplace), and Student-t  distributions all with mean 0 and scale 1, and the surprise  at each point.
-Both the Student- t and Double Exponential distributions have surprise values well below the normal in the ranges (-6, 6).11 This means that outliers will have less of an affect on the log-posterior of models using these distributions.
-The regression line would need to move less incorporate those observations since the error distribution will not consider them as unusual.

-The most commonly used Bayesian model for robust regression is a linear regression with independent Student- t errors (Geweke 1993; A. Gelman, Carlin, et al. 2013, Ch.
-17)  f you prefer distributions to points, it’s only slightly more difficult to make a Bayesian version of the model.
-I’ve included R and Stan code in the Downloads section for a simple Bayesian t-regression model with \nu unknown (Stan’s sampler has no problem estimating \nu along with everything else).
-The folder includes the .stan model file, an R function which fits the model and outputs a neat summary and some diagnostics (I haven’t really put any effort into error handling — sorry), and a short example file fitting the model to some simulated data.
-The priors are pretty uninformative, but you might need to change the uniform prior on \sigma depending on your data.

-Outlying data points can distort estimates of location, such as means or regression coefficients.9 Location estimates obtained via maximizing a iid normal likelihood over heavy tailed data will be sensitive to data in the tails (outliers).
-A popular alternative to normal errors in regression analyses is the Student’s \(t\) density, with an unknown degrees of freedom parameter.
-For low degrees of freedom, the Student’s \(t\) distribution has heavier tails than the normal, but tends to the normal as the degrees of freedom parameter increases.
-Treating the degrees of freedom parameter as an unknown parameter to be estimated thus provides a check on the appropriateness of the normal.
-By embedding a model with location parameters in the Student’s \(t\) density, we obtain outlier-resistant estimates of location parameters.

 ### Conclusion